 Harbour Investments, Inc. (“Harbour Investments”) (CRD# 19258) has many different complaints filed by the SEC and FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
 At the Law Offices of Robert Wayne Pearce, we have investigated Harbour Investments, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

-If you believe you have a claim against Harbour Investments, you should strongly consider hiring an investment loss lawyer.
+If you believe you have a claim against Harbour Investments, you should strongly consider hiring an securities fraud lawyer.
 You should not wait until it’s too late to file a claim.
 The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
 Give us a call at 800-732-2889.
 Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.

 Can I Sue Harbour Investments, Inc.?

 If you’ve lost money caused by Harbour Investments and/or its employees’ misconduct then the answer is, YES, you can sue Harbour Investments but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
 Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Harbour Investments in FINRA arbitration proceedings, but WIN that arbitration.
 The easiest way to know if you have a viable case against Harbour Investments is to call Attorney Pearce at our office at 800-732-2889.